RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 This plugin depends on some flags of ts_proto:

-- outputJsonMethods: Should be set to true.
+- `outputJsonMethods`: Should be set to true.
 This plugin depends on that json methods.
-- outputServices: ts_proto allow set this flag multiple times.
+- `outputServices`: ts_proto allow set this flag multiple times.
 Should include `nice-grpc` .
 This plugin depends on nice-grpc service interface.
-- stringEnums: protoc_grpc_gateway only allow unmarshal number value when the whole body is just a enum value or repeated enum value. stringEnums should set to `false` for this case.

 Some flags of ts_proto should be set depends on Server Config:

-- snakeToCamel: If `MarshalOptions.UseProtoNames` was `true` on serverside, ts_proto should not include `json` . (set to keys or false, which default to keys_json)
+- `snakeToCamel`: If `MarshalOptions.UseProtoNames` was `true` on serverside, ts_proto should not include `json` on it's `snakeToCamel` flag.
+(You should set this flag to `keys` or `false` manualy, because it's default to `keys_json`)
+- `stringEnums`: protoc_grpc_gateway only allow unmarshal number value when the whole body is just a enum value or repeated enum value. stringEnums should set to `false` for this case.

 ts_proto do not check oneof at client code, so the gateway cli do not check the oneof duplicated set.